tongkiankiat/MA1508E/docs/index.md

 ### Gram Schmidt Process
 Let *S* = {**v**<sub>1</sub>, **v**<sub>2</sub>, ..., **v**<sub>*k*</sub>} be a **linearly independent** set
 ![gram_schmidt](images/gram_schmidt.png)
-* Note that the resultant set is **not noramalised yet**, so we have to normalise ourselves
+* Note that the resultant set is **not normalised yet**, so we have to normalise ourselves
 * The MATLAB code given will give an **orthogonal set**, so remember to normalise after!

 ### Least Squares Approximation